William W. Sellers

 President and CEO, National History Academybill@historycamp.com

 William W. Sellers serves as the President of National History Academy and the Journey Through Hallowed Ground National Heritage Area.
 He has deep experience in education.
 From 2008 to 2013, he served as President of Wentworth Military Academy and College in Lexington, MO, founded in 1880.
 Sellers received a Bachelor of Arts degree in American History from Harvard University, where he studied under David Herbert Donald and Bernard Bailyn, and a law degree from the University of Missouri.
 Sellers has served in leadership roles in a broad range of organizations.
 Among other positions, he has served as President of the Association of Military Colleges and Schools of the United States; on the Presidential Advisory Committee to Missouri’s Coordinating Board of Higher Education; on the Board of Trustees of the State Historical Society of Missouri; and on the Board of Directors of the Harvard Alumni Association.
-Sellers has spent the last two years building the National History Academy into the preeminent summer history program in the country.
+Sellers has spent the last four years building the National History Academy into the preeminent summer history program in the country.

 Chief Operating Officer, National History Academymichelle@historycamp.com